tomomasayamasaki/RBFleX-NAS/README.md

 To download NDS benchmark json files, please visit the GitHub page of [On Network Design Spaces for Visual Recognition](https://github.com/facebookresearch/nds).
 You can download the benchmark json files from [this link](https://dl.fbaipublicfiles.com/nds/data.zip).
 After downloading these json files, please store all of json files on `./designsoace/NDS/`

 ### TransNAS-Bench-101
-To download TransNAS-Bench-101 benchmark, please visit the GitHub page of [TransNAS-Bench-101: Improving Transferability and Generalizability of Cross-Task Neural Architecture Search](https://github.com/yawen-d/TransNASBench).
+TransNAS-Bench-101 is put on this GitHub.
+You may not download TransNAS-Bench-101.
+To know the detail of TransNAS-Bench-101 benchmark, please visit the GitHub page of [TransNAS-Bench-101: Improving Transferability and Generalizability of Cross-Task Neural Architecture Search](https://github.com/yawen-d/TransNASBench).

+### NAFBee: Neural Network Activation Function Benchmark
+This is a benchmark for networks with a variety of activation functions based on VGG-19 and BERT.
+NAFBee provides network information and accuracy.
+Users can obtain the accuracy without training.
+To download NAFBee, please visit the GitHub Page of [NAFBee](https://github.com/tomomasayamasaki/NAFBee).